lukasotocerny/porgor-patch-2017-challenge/README.md

 Hand chooseOppHand = Hand.LEFT;
 ```
 in each case either using `Hand.RIGHT` or `Hand.LEFT`, which are constants used to standardize the notion of hands. `chooseMyHand` designates the hand with which you want to hit opponent's hand, i.e. `chooseOppHand`.
+If you wish to hit opponent's hand, use `return new Turn(chooseMyHand, chooseOppHand)`, but if you wish to switch your hands use `return new Turn(Hand.SWITCH, 1, 1)` which represents `Turn(Hand switchHands, int newLeft, int newRight)`
 That is all you need to know and implement.
-You can write any other class as you
+You can use any tools and additional code as you like.
-wish.

-#### Match class ####
+#### `Match` class ####
-Once you have implemented your `Bot` class, you can test it against our Porgor AI, which we happened to name Johnny.
+Once you have implemented your `Bot` class, you can test it against our Porgor AI, bot Lukas, named after its father.
-`Game game = new Game(johnny, black);` instantiates a new game and `game.play()` calls the game to start and eventually finish.
+`Game game = new Game(lukas, black);` instantiates a new game and `game.play()` calls the game to start and eventually finish.
 You can view the progress of the game in the console log.